Alleged plot to kidnap Pope Pius XII

 Several authors have alleged that there was a plot to kidnap Pope Pius XII by the Nazis when they occupied Rome during World War II.
-SS General Karl Wolff stated that he had been ordered on September 13, 1943, to kidnap the Pope.
+Karl Wolff, a general in the Schutzstaffel, stated that he had been ordered on 13 September 1943 to kidnap the Pope.

 Accounts by former SS and Wehrmacht commanders

-In the early 1970s, Karl Wolff, former Supreme SS and Police Leader in Italy, promoted the theory of an alleged plot.
+In the early 1970s Karl Wolff, former Supreme SS and Police Leader in Italy, promoted the theory of an alleged plot.
 Most other allegations of such a plot are based on a 1972 document written by Wolff that Avvenire d'Italia published in 1991, and on personal interviews with Wolff before his death in 1984.
-Wolff maintained that on 13 September 1943, Hitler gave the directive to "occupy Vatican City, secure its files and art treasures, and take the Pope and Curia to the north".
+Wolff maintained that on 13 September 1943 Adolf Hitler gave the directive to "occupy Vatican City, secure its files and art treasures, and take the Pope and Curia to the north".
 Hitler allegedly did not want the Pope to "fall into the hands of the Allies".
-Wolff's reliability has been questioned by Holocaust historians, such as István Deák, a professor of history at Columbia University.
+Wolff's reliability has been questioned by historians of the Holocaust such as István Deák, a professor of history at Columbia University.
 Reviewing A Special Mission by Dan Kurzman, a promoter of the theory, Deák noted Kurzman's "credulity" and that the latter "uncritically accepts the validity of controversial documents and unquestioningly believes in the statements made to him by his principal German interlocutor, the former SS General Karl Wolff".
 He further criticized the book's "modest documentation" containing "a great number of vague or inaccurate references".